snake-plissken/cSharpGeocodio/README.md

 fields.SetFieldQueryStatus("census2011", true);
 fields.SetFieldQueryStatus("acs-economics", true)

-//We can also check the status of fields: var toBeQueried = fields.GetFieldQueryStatus("census2011");
+//We can also check the status of fields. var toBeQueried = fields.GetFieldQueryStatus("census2011");

-//Exception will be thrown, because census1939 is not a valid Geocodio data field key: var onOff = fields.GetFieldQueryStatus("census1939");
+//Exception will be thrown, because census1939 is not a valid Geocodio data field key. var toBeQueried_Exception = fields.GetFieldQueryStatus("census1939");
 ```

 ### Note on The American Community Survey (ACS) Data Architecture